zacLibaud/bADA55.github.io/index.md

 - BeerAdvocate gives much greater weight to **taste** (40%) compared to RateBeer (20%), indicating that the perception of taste is crucial for high ratings on BeerAdvocate.
 - Conversely, RateBeer assigns double the weight to **overall** (42%) than BeerAdvocate (20%), emphasizing a more general, holistic evaluation.

-If you’re all about the sensory details—flavor, the nuances of taste—this, BerrAdvocate is the platform for you.
+If you’re all about the sensory details—flavor, the nuances of taste—this, BeerAdvocate is the platform for you.
 Reviewers here focus on the experience of the sip, making it a great choice if you want to explore beers from a flavor-first perspective.
 If you’re looking for a more well-rounded view, where the overall impression of a beer takes priority, RateBeer might be your go-to.

 Surely this distinction isn't enough for you to make up your mind yet, but if you're a professional dabbler I suspect it will have swayed you one way rather than the other.
 That's why we're going to try and differentiate the two platforms a little more by focusing on a very specific group of users: the experts!
 You are now wondering, what do we mean by **experts**, let's start from the beginning...